 Charles Rogers | Wide Receiver | 10 | Michigan State | second overall pick in the 2003 NFL Draft |

-What Is Tested On the NFL Wonderlic Test?
+What is Tested On the NFL Wonderlic Test?

 The NFL Wonderlic test consists of three main areas: verbal, math, and spatial.
 Your score is also reflective of how well you are able to follow simple instructions.